mpsingh47/SmartParkingSystem/README.md

   - Offers a feature for car owners to subscribe to a monthly pass.

 - **Database Integration:**
-  - Uses PHP and MySQL for seamless backend connectivity and data storage.
+  - Uses MySQL for seamless backend connectivity and data storage.

 ---

 #### **Technologies Used**
-- **Programming Languages:** Python, PHP
+- **Programming Languages:** Python, Tkinter for frontend
 - **Database:** MySQL
 - **Libraries/Frameworks:** OpenCV, Haar Cascade
-- **Other Tools:** XAMPP or any PHP server environment
+- **Other Tools:** XAMPP

 ---

 #### **System Requirements**
 - Python 3.x
-- PHP 7.x or higher
 - MySQL 5.x or higher
 - Required Python Libraries: OpenCV, NumPy
 - A local or hosted server environment (e.g., XAMPP, WAMP)